 Welcome to GraniteAcres Ranch

 In 2018 we participated in Linear Appraisal for the 2nd time, and milk test for the first time.
 We learned a lot, and though we didn't have as many of our girls get milk stars as I had hoped, I know that it was in large part on me, and not them.
 Still, we had 3 does receive their Superior Genetics awards in 2018, and once we send in our dry sheets for milk test we will have 2 that earned stars.
-In 2019 we are planning to attend the ADGA National Show in Redmond, OR, so have decided not to participate in milk test this year.
-We do hope to at least do a one day test, for a snap shot of production.
-We have applied for Linear Appraisal again this year.
-It will be interesting to squeeze it in, since we are on the border of 2 areas, so could be set to do appraisal right before Nationals, or right before our local county fair.
+In 2019 we attended the ADGA National Show in Redmond, OR, so decided not to participate in milk test this year.
+We did do Linear Appraisal again, and are thrilled with having 2 of our home bred girls get VEEE90 scores!

 I first got goats when I was in junior high, and fell in love with them, though I only had them for a few years.
 When my husband and I moved to a place with property at first I got a horse, since I've had those most of my life.
 But I realized I wasn't a "horse girl" anymore; I was a "crazy goat lady".
 So, the horse left, and in the spring of 2009 I got my first Nigerian Dwarf goat.
 I started with a couple of unregistered does, and things snowballed from there.